-- Ensure through review that the internal audit systems are sufficient and effective, and that the Internal Audit Function complies with the internal audit standards. - Scrutinize the independence of Internal Audit Function. - Approve the appointment, transfer, termination and merits of the Head of Internal Audit Function. - Review and approve the Internal Audit Charter. - Approve the annual internal audit plan that aptly responds to the level of risks faced by the Company. - Review the adequately allocation of budgetary and human resources for the performing of duties according to the scope and the annual internal audit plan.
+- Ensure through review that the internal audit systems are sufficient and effective, and that the Internal Audit Function complies with the internal audit standards. - Scrutinize the independence of the Internal Audit Function and review with the Head of Internal Audit Function to consider issues related to organization risks, internal control systems or disagreements with senior management align to the changes of situations or key factors.

+- Approve the appointment, transfer, termination annual performance evaluation, expenses and support the Head of Internal Audit Function to set up continuous learning plans. - Review and approve the Internal Audit Charter to consider in case of any changes related to the Internal Audit Charter. - Approve Strategy, initiatives, and Key Performance Indicators of the Internal Audit Function. - Review and approve the annual internal audit plan that aptly responds to risks faced to Strategic and operational goals of the Company. - Review the adequate allocation of budgetary and human resources which have sufficient competence and experience for the performing of duties according to the scope and the annual internal audit plan.
 Should limitations of personnel or the need for specific expertise arise, External Auditors may be engaged as appropriate.
-External Auditors engagement shall be made in accordance with Company regulations. - Review the internal audit findings with Internal Auditors. - Communicate internal audit works and promote a unified direction and understanding among the Audit Committee, the Management, and the Auditor, as well as align the scope of the internal audit of the Company with the Auditor to ensure consistency and mutual support.
+External Auditors engagement shall be made in accordance with Company regulations. - Review and give advice to the Head of Internal Audit Function about the internal audit findings from Assurance and Advisory engagement report. - Communicate internal audit works and promote a unified direction and understanding among the Audit Committee, the Management, and the Auditor, as well as align the scope of the internal audit of the Company with the Auditor to ensure consistency and mutual support.